mvrozanti/dotty/README.md

-## Dotty is script for syncing and managing  versions of your dotfiles.
+## Dotty is a script for syncing and managing versions of your dotfiles.

 ### Usage
 [![asciicast](https://asciinema.org/a/200410.png)](https://asciinema.org/a/200410)